Last updated on May 18, 2020

-Or let’s say you want to invest in a socially responsible index fund.
-You may care deeply about the environment, how employees are treated or what political organizations a company supports.
+Or let’s say you care deeply about the environment, how employees are treated or what political organizations a company supports.

 This type of investing is called socially responsible investing or ESG investing (Environmental, Social, Governance).
-Below is a screenshot from Vanguard that describes ESG in detail.
+This is how Vanguard explains ESG:

-Index funds simply don’t have morals or opinions when it comes to corporate behavior in our country.
+I say that because index funds don’t have morals or opinions when it comes to corporate behavior in our country.

-All index funds care about is the return.
-This is because the higher Wall Street investors push the stock price of a company, the bigger its market capitalization is.
+The higher Wall Street investors push up a company’s stock price, the bigger its market capitalization.
 The bigger the market capitalization, the more of that company the index fund invests in.

-This is all 100% regardless of how well that company treats its employees, how outrageous the CEO’s salary is, how sustainable their products are or how much damage they do to the environment.
+This is 100% regardless of how a company treats its employees, how outrageous executive salaries are, or how sustainable their products are.

 See Exxon Mobile in the list of S&P weightings?

-According to a piece written by MarketWatch, Matt Patsky, the CEO of a socially responsible investment firm, says, Investing in a simple index fund is immoral.
-He says index funds make no ethical distinctions between companies based on how they act.
+Matt Patsky, the CEO of a socially responsible investment firm, says that investing in a simple index fund is immoral, in an article on MarketWatch.

 Michael Burry and the Index Fund Bubble

-He played a man named Michael Burry.
-Burry is a genius investor famous for spotting patterns in the market.
+He played a guy named Michael Burry, who is a genius investor known for spotting patterns in the market.

 His latest observation?
 That index funds are just a bubble bound to burst.
 This is what he told Bloomberg News: